September 2022 United Kingdom mini-budget: Currency, interest rate, and debt

 On 26 September, and in a bid to calm the markets, the Treasury announced that Kwarteng would publish a medium term fiscal plan on 23 November and that the UK's fiscal watchdog, the Office for Budget Responsibility, would produce a forecast, both giving more details of how the measures would be costed.
 On the same day the Bank of England said it would "not hesitate" to raise interest rates and was "monitoring developments closely" but would not meet again to decide on interest rate levels until November.
 The following day the Bank's chief economist, Huw Pill, said it would have to deliver a "significant monetary policy response".

 On 27 September, banks and building societies withdrew some mortgage products amid concerns about an increase in the interest rate.
 Virgin Money and the Skipton Building Society stopped mortgage offers for new customers, and the Bank of Ireland halted all new mortgage offers.
 Nationwide Building Society announced increases in its fixed rate mortgages by between 0.90% and 1.20% from the next day.

 By 29 September, 40% of mortgage products had been withdrawn from the UK market.
 By 5 October, the interest rate on a typical two-year fixed-rate mortgage had risen above 6% for the first time since 2008.
 On 1 November, the Nationwide Building Society reported the turbulence caused by the mini-budget had led to a 0.9% fall in house prices during October, the first fall in UK house prices for 15 months, and the largest since June 2020 during the COVID-19 pandemic.

 On 2 October, The Sunday Times reported that Kwarteng had attended a party on the evening of 23 September at which he had discussed aspects of economic policy with hedge fund managers, who might gain from a crash in the pound, and who had allegedly "egged him on".
 Conservative Party Chairman Jake Berry, who attended the same party, rejected claims such a conversation took place.

-Speaking to the Treasury Committee on 18 October, Sir Jon Cunliffe, a deputy governor of the Bank of England, told MPs that the Bank had not been prewarned about the contents of the mini-budget: "We did not have a full briefing of the package the night before.
+Speaking to the Treasury Committee on 18 October, Jon Cunliffe, a deputy governor of the Bank of England, told MPs that the Bank had not been warned about the contents of the mini-budget: "We did not have a full briefing of the package the night before.
 Had they asked us what the market reaction would be, we would have interacted with them."
 Appearing before the House of Lords Economic Affairs Committee on 29 November, Andrew Bailey, the Governor of the Bank of England, also described how the Bank had been unaware of the contents of the mini-budget, even though a member of the Treasury was present at a meeting of the Monetary Policy Committee the day before, telling Peers, "I don't think Treasury officials were clear what was going to be in [the mini-budget]".